nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 - Check README or issues to see if the author has indicated they are no longer interested in maintaining the package

-- Search through existing issues and PRs to see if anyone else has submitted inquries similar to what you are seeking.
+- Search through existing issues and PRs (closed and open) to see if anyone else has submitted inquiries similar to what you are seeking.

 - Check for or file issue in the repo to encourage author to deprecate a version that: